Parallel-in-Time/qmat/docs/devdoc/structure.md

     def __init__(self, param1, param2, **kwargs):
         # TODO : implementation

-        self.QDelta = ...
+    @property
+    def size(self):
+        # TODO : proper redefinition
 ```

 But then it is necessary to :

-1. add the `**kwargs` arguments to your constructor, but don't use it for your generator's parameters : `**kwargs` is only used when series of $Q_\Delta$ matrices are generated from different types of generators
+1. add the `**kwargs` arguments to your constructor, but don't use it for your generator's parameters : `**kwargs` is only used when $Q_\Delta$ matrices are generated from different types of generators using one single call
-2. zero-initialize a `QDelta` `numpy.ndarray` with the appropriate shape (square matrix).
+2. properly redefine the `size` property if you don't store any $Q$ matrix attribute in your constructor

 ## Additional submodules